 We had at least a dozen too many cupcakes.
 Mind you, they were frosted with each of the six main Ponies' colors.

 The girls were enamored with balloon animals and face painting at several events we went to over the summer.
 So Daddy twisted a few balloons and cousin R stepped in to paint cutie-marks on hands.
 Although, the boys got spiders and lightning bolts.
+J is amazing at his powers of persuasion and imagination.
+He spun his two-balloon-trick repertoire from dogs to ponies, then pegasuses (pegasi?) and even a baby dragon.
+The kids were amazed!

 "What?!" you say.
 "You let small children run around your house with wet paint on their hands?!"
 Why, yes, I did.
 It was a small price to pay to get out of making a piñata, thank you very much.
 And I used an old trick up my sleeve and had each masterpiece powered with baby powder when it was done to set it.
 It dulled the paint, but since everyone's looked the same, none of the kids complained.
 And I haven't found any smears on my walls (yet).